 This Oxford city garden was an unwelcoming patch of lawn with narrow borders around the edges.
-The lawn was levelled and redesigned for an immaculate rectangle, surrounded by generous borders overflowing with English country flowers.
+Dale & Heybrook Garden Designers levelled the lawn and redesigned it creating an immaculate rectangle, surrounded by generous borders overflowing with English country flowers.
 The garden is now a lovely backdrop to the handsome house and is a much-used outdoor room.

 A lavender hedge separates the lawn from the terrace and a handmade metal arbour provides an elegant support for fragrant climbing roses and clematis.
 In a year or two, it will be an intimate place to sit enveloped by plants.
 Large terracotta pots are planted up with seasonal flowers.